erikvoorbraak/knvvl_exam/README.md

 * Set "Maximum number of instances" to 1.
 * For Authentication, choose "Allow unauthenticated invocations" as we do our own authentication.
 * Choose memory as 512MB and CPU as 1.
-* Set up environment variables that Java will pick up to connect to Cloud SQL (substitute your own "Connection name"):
+* Set up environment variables that Java will pick up to connect to Cloud SQL (substitute your own `Connection name` and `[secret]`):
   * `spring.datasource.url` = `jdbc:postgresql:///exam?cloudSqlInstance=daring-atrium-382409:us-central1:pdb&socketFactory=com.google.cloud.sql.postgres.SocketFactory`
   * `spring.datasource.password` = `[secret]`
+  * `exam.backup.access-token` = `[uuid]`
   * To configure this I found some useful tips on https://cloud.google.com/sql/docs/postgres/connect-run#java.
 * Under "Cloud SQL connections", select your Postgres instance.

+### Backup to Google Cloud Storage
+The application can write a database backup as Json to Google Cloud Storage if configured.
+Configuration and default: `exam.google-cloud-storage.bucket-name=knvvl_backup` The code will not create the bucket automatically, this is a one-time action for the configurator.
+Once configured, a backup will be written:
+* Either manually by accessing /api/admin
+* Or using Google Cloud Scheduler

+The scheduled backup uses a public REST endpoint `POST /backup` to create a backup and write it to a Cloud Storage bucket.
+To avoid unauthorized access, a header `backupAccessToken` must be supplied, whose value must match the value as configured in `exam.backup.access-token`.

 ### Security
 During the process, I had to enable some services and add some roles.